Lakes of Ladakh

 Day Two: When in Ladakh

-Leh also boasts of a widely diverse population and shows their influences on its infrastructure.
-The Shanti Stupa, Jama Masjid, Zorawar Fort, Gurudwara Shri Pathar Sahib, and Magnetic Hill all lie within 25 km of Leh’s radius.
-Also, within this radius is the Indian Army’s Hall of Fame.
+Leh also boasts of a widely diverse population and shows its influences on its infrastructure.
+The Shanti Stupa, Jama Masjid, Namgyal Tsemo Gompa (Sunset Point), Zorawar Fort, Gurudwara Shri Pathar Sahib, and Magnetic Hill all lie within 25 km of Leh’s radius.
+Also, within this radius is the Indian Army’s Hall of Fame with Sound & Light Show.
 It is a monument dedicated to the soldiers who served, and/or perished on the borders during wartime.

 Day Three: Ready, Set, Whoa